Query API

 - For documentation of the V5 Alerting APIs, see V5 Alerting APIs.

-- For assistance using any API version please contact support@Kentik.com.
+- For help using any API version, contact support@kentik.com.

 About V5 Query API

-The Kentik V5 Query API includes methods for returning information from the main tables of the Kentik Data Engine (see KDE Tables), either as data in JSON or as image file data representing charts like those displayed in Data Explorer.
+The Kentik V5 Query API provides methods to retrieve information from the main tables of the Kentik Data Engine (see KDE Tables) as JSON data or image files for charts similar to those in Data Explorer.

-Kentik V5 Query APIs may be accessed as follows:
+Kentik V5 Query APIs can be accessed via:

-- Command line: Use cURL (https://curl.haxx.se/) in an environment like Terminal.
+- Command line: Use cURL in environments like Terminal.
 See API Access Via cURL.

-- Programmatically: Pass a request body to a V5 API endpoint using any application language that supports the HTTP protocol.
+- Programmatically: Send a request body to a V5 API endpoint using any application language that supports HTTP.

 V5 Query Methods

-The following table shows the methods that are available in the V5 Query API (click on the topic link for more information about a specific method):
+The following table lists available methods in the V5 Query API.
+Click the topic link for more details on each method:

 Method | Endpoint | Description | Topic |